Internal doors can often be a let-down to the overall finish of a scheme; failing to complement other decorative or design choices.

-The internal doors in a home can often be a let-down.
-Original doors may have been replaced along the way with plain versions that don’t complement the house’s period features.
-In more recently built properties they may look like ugly relics of another decade or could simply not be the equal of the other decorative choices you’ve made.
-Replacing internal doors with a more stylish option needn’t be a puzzle, though.
-Just use our advice.
+This may be because original doors may have been replaced along the way with plain versions that don’t complement the house’s period features.
+Or, in more recently built properties, they may look like ugly relics of another decade.

 And for all things doors – from restoration to painting – visit our dedicated hub page.

 Think about the way in which the door will work both with the style of your interior and furniture, and elements such as the staircase and flooring, or any mouldings.
 This approach can work well in homes that retain plenty of original features.

 That’s not to say you have to match, however.
 Interior doors can create a standout feature by the choice of timber colour or grain pattern, or with colour.

 If your home’s architecture or interior is contemporary, a flat (aka flush) door can be a great complement, echoing sleek minimalist lines, as in the kitchen below.

 A panelled door, on the other hand, has more detail and depth, and can be either contemporary or traditional in effect.

 If your home’s Victorian and you want to reinstate features with original style, look out for classic panelled door designs or shop for salvage doors that can be trimmed to fit.